chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement_consulting_initial.rst

 * Fax number
 * Primary point of contact

 Your primary point of contact should be empowered to make decisions on behalf of the company regarding the work performed, and will be our point of contact for any questions that come up during the engagement.
 Additionally, you may provide up to five other individuals who can access the client portal.
-For each individual, you must provide |opscode| the following:
+For each individual, you must provide |company_name| the following:

 * Full name
 * Email